Coping with Smoking Withdrawal

 Individual, group, and telephone counseling can help keep you on track.
 Ask your healthcare provider for more information about resources available to you.

 After you quit, you may feel irritable and stressed.
 Try taking a warm bath or shower.
 Listen to music.
 Try yoga or meditate.
 Call friends or talk with a professional.

 Exercise helps your body and mind feel better.
 There are many ways to be more active.
 Find something you enjoy doing.
 See if a friend will join you for a walk or a bike ride.

 You may notice an increased appetite.
 Many people who quit smoking gain a few pounds.
 To limit weight gain, try to watch what you eat.
 Cut back on fat in your diet.
 Snack on low-calorie foods, like fresh fruits and vegetables.
-Drink low-calorie liquids.
+Drink low-calorie liquids, especially water.
 Regular exercise can also help you stay fit.
 And remember: Your main goal is to be a nonsmoker.
 Stay focused on that goal.

 There are a number of products that can help you quit smoking including medications and nicotine replacement products.
 They are available over the counter or by prescription.
 Ask your healthcare provider if any of these could help you quit smoking.

 For more information

 - National Cancer Institute Smoking Quitline: 877-44U-QUIT (877-448-7848)